dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 **Patch**:

 This section allows us to dynamically rename parts of the DSDT via OpenCore.
 Since we're not running a real mac, and macOS is pretty particular with how things are named, we can make non-destructive changes to keep things mac-friendly.
-We have three entries here:
+We have five entries here:

 * _change EHC1 to EH01_ - helps avoid a conflict with built-in USB injectors
 * _change EHC2 to EH02_ - helps avoid a conflict with built-in USB injectors